facebookresearch/audiocraft/README.md

 ## MusicGen

 Audiocraft provides the code and models for MusicGen, [a simple and controllable model for music generation][arxiv].
 MusicGen is a single stage auto-regressive
 Transformer model trained over a 32kHz <a href="https://github.com/facebookresearch/encodec">EnCodec tokenizer</a> with 4 codebooks sampled at 50 Hz.
-Unlike existing methods like [MusicLM](https://arxiv.org/abs/2301.11325), MusicGen doesn't not require a self-supervised semantic representation, and it generates all 4 codebooks in one pass.
+Unlike existing methods like [MusicLM](https://arxiv.org/abs/2301.11325), MusicGen doesn't require a self-supervised semantic representation, and it generates all 4 codebooks in one pass.
 By introducing a small delay between the codebooks, we show we can predict them in parallel, thus having only 50 auto-regressive steps per second of audio.
 Check out our [sample page][musicgen_samples] or test the available demo!